 closures5 for example), they are flexible and dynamic.

-Add the fact OOP programming is all about mutating state (via variables, class
+Therefore since OOP is all about mutating state (via variables, class

-variables, instance variables and such) and we can see how OOP programs become difficult to reason about, especially if there are myriad classes and a legion of objects all interacting with one another.
+variables, instance variables and such), unsuitable hierarchical abstractions and requires boilerplate, we can see how OO programs become difficult to reason about, especially if there are myriad classes and a legion of objects all interacting with one another.

-And since higher FP abstractions encapsulate lower-level code, programs tend to be shorter, which further aids in understanding.
+On the other hand, since higher FP abstractions encapsulate lower-level code and behaviour is loosely coupled with data and other behaviour, programs tend to be shorter, which further aids in understanding.